enterprisemodules/connect/README.md

 This will show all parameters in the scope `my_scope`.

+`puppet connect values`  will also show you where your parameters are defined and referenced.
+This is a tremendous help when debugging or just understand a complex set of connect configuration files.

 ###Using the accompanying Vagrant box

 You can also get started with a Vagrant box that is preconfigured.